radian-software/apheleia/README.md

   or it could be a list if multiple formatters were run in a chain), and a boolean for whether there was an error.

+* `apheleia-inhibit-functions`: List of functions to run before turning on Apheleia automatically from `apheleia-global-mode`.
+If one of these returns non-nil then `apheleia-mode` is not enabled in the buffer.

 ## Known issues

 * `process aphelieia-whatever no longer connected to pipe; closed it`: